-First you need your Certificate IV in Training and Assessment to be qualified to hold many roles in the industry.
+First, you need your Certificate IV in Training and Assessment — a nationally recognised qualification, to be qualified to hold many roles in the industry.

 Fortunately, the skills that you’ve learned are essential in many training-related career paths.
 Training organisations, TAFEs, and many workplaces need qualified trainers and assessors to deliver training and assessment services.

-Here are 5 ways you can employ your Cert IV TAE to pursue your career as a qualified trainer and assessor.
+Here are 5 ways you can employ your Certificate IV in Training and Assessment to pursue your career as a qualified trainer and assessor.

 1. Trainer and Assessor at an RTO

 Private Registered Training Organisations (RTOs) are companies that are authorized by the Australian government to teach nationally recognised qualifications.
 These certificates and diplomas are developed together with industries that range from child care to information technology and from accounting to aviation.

 There are currently around 5,000 RTOs in Australia today.
 Each of them employs trainers and assessors who specialise in delivering vocational education for specific industries.
-This means that there is likely to be an RTO that offers courses for the industry you are interested or have experience in, whether it be child care, hairdressing, bookkeeping or many others.
+This means that there is likely to be an RTO that offers courses for the industry you are interested in or have experience in, whether it be child care, hairdressing, bookkeeping, or many others.

 What do RTO Trainers and Assessors do?

 Trainers at an RTO don’t only teach courses, but also check if their students know how to perform certain skills.
 Instead of assigning letter grades, you assess if they are competent or not yet competent.
-To do this, you will make use of techniques like assigning hands on projects, written questions and even problem solving scenarios.
-The Cert IV TAE is the minimum qualification these RTOs require.
+To do this, you will make use of techniques like assigning hands-on projects, written questions, and even problem-solving scenarios.
+The Certificate IV in Training and Assessment is the minimum qualification these RTOs require.

 You can check out the full list of RTOs in Australia by going to the official database website.